Best wired headphones: the best wired over-ear headphones and in-ear buds

 The best wired headphones almost invariably offer a more natural sound and higher fidelity than comparably priced headphones without wires.
 We mainly test more 'modern' headphones and in-ear buds here at T3, but every time we go back to wired headphones, we usually find ourselves thinking, 'Wow, these still sound way better than wireless.'
 That's why, as Mark E Smith of The Fall once so memorably said, 'You don't have to be weird, to be wired.'

-If you're listening in the house, there's little convenience downside to choosing wired over wireless – in this guide we'll bring you the best headphones for listening at home, including open-backed models.
+If you're sitting down to listen at home, there's no reason not to choose wired over wireless – although the latter are better if you like to wonder about while listening to your favourite tunes.
+In this guide we'll bring you the best headphones for listening at home, including open-backed models.

-Closed-back, wired headphones are suitable for both home and travel.
-In-ear wired headphones are also ideal for outdoor missions, thanks to their noise-isolating fit.
-And yes, while the wire can snag and will eventually wear out, at least they can't be disconnected by radio failures, or the batteries running dry during a long journey, in a train carriage full of noisy people.
+Closed-back, wired headphones are suitable for both home and travel, and of course, in-ear wired headphones are also ideal for outdoor missions, thanks to their light weight and noise-isolating fit.
+And yes, while the wire can snag and will eventually wear out at least, unlike Bluetooth, they can't be cut off by radio failures, or the batteries running dry during a long journey, in a train carriage full of noisy people.

-Despite wireless being the hotter tech, there's still a bewildering array of wired headphones.
-Granted they are now usually more serious, audiophile propositions, but there are few remaining ones that are not dirt cheap, but are aimed at a more mainstream audience.
+Despite the best wireless headphones being undeniably the hotter tech, there's still a bewildering array of wired headphones.
+Granted they are now usually more serious, audiophile propositions, but there are a few remaining ones that are not dirt cheap, but are aimed at a more mainstream audience.

 We've picked out the very best wired headphones for a range of budgets and styles; both in-ear buds and over-ear or on-ear headphones.